 What do you still have growing in your garden in September?

 Don’t forget to pin for later!

-Stink is something we have said in our garden more times than you could shake a stick at.
+There are so many things we are learning from the garden.
+It’s amazing all the things the garden can teach adults and kids.
+It’s a great place to teach.
 What have we tried in our garden at Little Sprouts that has failed?
 A LOT!
 We are learning the key to gardening success is never give up and keep trying.